thenativeweb/hase/README.md

 });
 ```

 To subscribe to messages received by this publisher, call the `createReadStream` function, and then subscribe to the stream's `data` event.
+You can access the message's payload through its `payload` property.

 ```javascript
 hase.connect('amqp://...', function (err, mq) {